Professional wrestling aerial techniques: Transition moves

 Some moves are meant neither to pin an opponent, nor weaken them or force them to submit, but intended to set up the attack on the opponent.

 Corkscrew

 The term implies adding a spiral resembling a corkscrew to a maneuver.
 It can also refer to the motion when a backflip is twisted around so the attacker faces the inside of the ring instead of the outside when the maneuver ends.

 Moonsault

 A wrestler executes a backflip and lands torso first on the opponent.
 A basic moonsault is generally attempted from the top turnbuckle, though myriad variations exist.

 Ropewalk

 As the name implies, this term is used to refer to any move which sees the attacking wrestler walking along the top rope before performing a move.

 Shooting star

 When a wrestler jumps forward from an elevated position and executes a mid-air backflip.
 Many techniques can be performed.

 Slingshot

 When a wrestler, standing on the ring apron, pulls on the top rope using the momentum to hurl over the ropes and into the ring.
+Alternatively, a wrestler may use the ropes to bounce the opponent off of them to power a throw or attack such as a powerbomb or a suplex.